Operation Y and Shurik's Other Adventures: "Workmate"

 On a bus a boor and drunkard named Fedya takes a seat reserved for children and disabled persons and then refuses to let a young pregnant woman sit claiming that "she is neither a child nor handicapped".
 Shurik, who is riding on the same bus, puts on a pair of sunglasses, and pretends to be visually impaired.
-When Fedya is urged to let him sit in his seat, Shurik offers the seat to the pregnant woman.
+When Fedya is forced to let Shurik sit in his seat, Shurik passes the seat to the pregnant woman.
 Fedya is enraged at being deceived and gets into a fight with Shurik.
 As a result, Fedya is arrested and sentenced to 15 days of community service (administrative arrest in USSR).
 Ironically, he is sent to serve his term to the same construction site where Shurik works part-time.
 The manager puts them on the same work crew.
 Fedya does not do his work properly, bullies Shurik, and plots to get revenge on the young student.
 When Shurik finally hits back, the two get involved in a chase throughout the construction site using building equipment and various materials as weapons.
 In the end Fedya is subdued and "reeducated" by Shurik.